Omuta Mitsui Miike, Fukuoka #17-B - Japan

 Total of 1737 POWs (730 American, 420 Australian (28 from 2/4th MGB), 332 Dutch, 250 British and 5 other nationality) were imprisoned at the end of the war.

-2 POW starved to death while he confined Camp jail.
+2 POWs starved to death while confined to Camp jail.

 1 POW was killed by stubbing by Japanese guard when he escaped from camp and was captured.